Confessions Pt.2: Peace Time Disclosure, War Time Regret

 Making friends and creating opportunities online is great.
 It's why we nerds embraced and loved the early network.
 We could find our own tribe and likeminded people pursuing same things.

-However, now that every rando is online and the volume of bot traffic is surpassing human one, filtering out noise to find quality human signal has become near impossible.
+However, now that every rando is online and the volume of bot traffic is surpassing human traffic, filtering out noise to find quality human signal has become near impossible.

 Everybody is everywhere now.
 And everything has been gamed, gamified, or rigged to convert DAU/WAU/MAU volume into cold hard $.
 Even serious content and especially search.
 Meanwhile, every bit of footprint we leave online is stored, backed up, promised to be deleted after a certain time without any real oversight, and continues to be actively used against us by individuals, companies, governmental offices and agencies every day for more than a decade now.